 Select a an exam type

-A 2:1 Honours degree in a Mathematics-related subject, or a lower degree plus an MSc or substantial relevant experience.
+You will need a four-year 2:1 Honours degree in a Mathematics-related subject, or you may also be considered if you have a lower degree combined with a relevant MSc or substantial relevant experience.

 Students living in